Follow Us:

 Ancient city of Troy in the scenic foothills of the Kaz Mountains in Çanakkale, the an archaeological tapestry, weaving tales of mythical wars and bygone civilizations.
 With its foundation deeply rooted in the time of the Hittites, this UNESCO World Heritage Site encompasses nine distinctive layers, each bearing testament to a different epoch and civilization that once thrived on this hallowed ground.

-Embarking on Homer’s Odyssey
+Homer’s Odyssey

 Troy’s fame is immortalized by Homer’s epic poems, the Iliad and the Odyssey.
 The Iliad paints a vivid tableau of the infamous Trojan War, which unfolded on this very terrain.
 The Odyssey recounts the cunning ploy devised by the Achaean warrior, Odysseus, which brought about Troy’s downfall.
 This ruse, now famously known as the Trojan Horse, misled the unsuspecting Trojans into ushering their doom within their fortified walls.
 As the night fell, Achaean warriors concealed within the wooden horse emerged, seizing and setting ablaze the mighty city, marking the end of the decade-long conflict.